We make the axes a certain way based on research, long experience, and what really adds to the function and durability of the axe.

 We have chosen a chrome-molybdenum-vanadium steel.
 It’s made in Swedish Smedjebacken, at a steel mill renowned for it’s quality.
 When testing a number of selected steels, this steel outperformed the others.

-Each alloy effect the steel a certain way.
+Each alloy element affects the steel in a certain way.
 The modest carbon level gets us up to desired hardness, and avoids brittleness.
 The molybdenum increases ability to harden, increases wear resistance and reduces brittleness.
 The vanadium helps to get a finer grain during forging.

 This combination gets us just the right hardness, high toughness and robustness, meaning that the edge bites well, and takes and holds a sharp edge for a long time.